timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 With all the benefits of Cloud Native Buildpacks, one of the **biggest challenges with container images still is to keep the operating system, used libraries, etc., up-to-date** in order to minimize attack vectors by CVEs.

-With **VMware Tanzu Build Service (TBS)**, which is part of TAP and based on an open source project called [kpack](https://github.com/buildpacks-community/kpack), it's possible **automatically recreate and push an updated container image to the target registry if there is a new version of the buildpack or the base operating system available** (e.g. due to a CVE).
+With **VMware Tanzu Build Service (TBS)**, which is part of TAP and based on an open-source project called [kpack](https://github.com/buildpacks-community/kpack), it's possible **automatically recreate and push an updated container image to the target registry if there is a new version of the buildpack or the base operating system available** (e.g. due to a CVE).

 All of this is part of TAP's Supply Chain, making it possible to deploy security patches automatically.